jackshiels/bananai/README.md

 * Ripe.
 * Overripe.

+However, these categories were eventually condensed into ripe and overripe for reasons described below.

 Photos of bananas were captured on an iPhone 13 Pro in various positions, bunches of bananas, lighting circumstances, and with varying backgrounds.
-The data set can be obtained here.
+The data set can be obtained [here](https://www.kaggle.com/datasets/jackshiels1/bananai).
 A selection of images is displayed below to illustrate the data set's diversity.

 ![Arduino Nano 33 BLE Sense](https://github.com/jackshiels/bananai/blob/main/GitImages/banana_images_sample.jpg?raw=true)

 Images were then transferred to a personal computer and converted from HEIC to JPG format.
 Following conversion, a batch image processing tool was used to transform images to 288x384 resolution.
-Images were then stored in ordered folders for ease of access.
-After some training, it was discovered that some images were classified incorrectly during the batch conversion process.
-These errors were remedied and the images were subsequently reorganised.
+Images were then stored in ordered folders for ease of access and low-quality or irrelevant images were removed.

+# Model training and iteration

 # Findings
 * Increasing the number of images with transfer learning didn't appear to help accuracy.